KxSystems/docs-v1/docs/ml/nlp.md

 returns a dictionary with phrases as the keys and their relevance as the values.

-In this example, we search for the phrases that contain `captain` and see which phrase has the largest occurrence.
-We can see that `captain ahab` occurs most often in the book: 31 times.
+Search for the phrases that contain `captain` and see which phrase has the largest occurrence; we find `captain ahab` occurs most often in the book: 31 times.
 ```q
 q).nlp.extractPhrases[corpus;`captain]
 "captain ahab"        | 31